lowderchris/setup-OS/README.md

     pip3 install scipy

 [Matplotlib](http://matplotlib.org) provides a beautiful set of data visualization tools for use within python.
 Syntax and appearance mimics that in Matlab, which can make the transition a bit easier for some folks seeing the light.
 A [gallery](http://matplotlib.org/gallery.html) has more examples than you have time to explore.
+The palettable package provides more extensive color table management, as well as a library of Wes Anderson film-inspired color palettes... because of course that exists.

     pip3 install matplotlib
+    pip3 install palettable

 [iPython](http://ipython.org) is an interactive command line interface for python, again making it more akin to a Matlab-like-environment.